2023 Most Popular Biological & Biomedical Sciences Associate Degree Schools in Washington

 Of the 38 students majoring in biological and biomedical sciences at South Puget Sound Community College, 24% are male and 76% are female.

 You’ll be in good company if you decide to attend Skagit Valley College.
 It ranked #5 on our 2023 Most Popular Biological & Biomedical Sciences Associate Degree Schools in Washington list.
-Located in the small city of Mount Vernon, Skagit Valley College is a public college with a small student population.
+Located in the small city of Mount Vernon, Skagit Valley College is a public school with a small student population.

 Women make up 81% of the biological and biomedical sciences majors at the school.